Mark Hanna: Nominating McKinley

-Currency question; Democratic nomination
+Currency question and Democratic nomination

 William Jennings Bryan, seen during the 1896 campaign.

 A major issue, going into the 1896 election cycle, was the question of the currency.
 The United States, since 1873, had effectively been on the gold standard—the metal, if presented to the government, would be assayed and struck into coin for a slight charge to cover expenses.
 Silver, in contrast, though widely mined, could not be presented for conversion into coin, but had to be sold as a commodity.
 The gold standard was unpopular in many agricultural and mining areas, as the quantity of gold available limited the money supply, making it difficult for farmers to obtain loans and pay debts.
 Advocates of the free and unlimited coinage of silver believed that doing so would cure the country's economic malaise by increasing the money supply.
 Advocates of the gold standard argued that a "free silver" policy (sometimes called "bimetallism") would inflate the currency, and lead to difficulties in international trade with nations on the gold standard.
 At the time, the precious metal in a silver dollar was worth about $0.53, and under such proposals, silver worth that much would be returned to depositors as a one-dollar coin, "free"—that is, without a charge for the Mint's costs for assaying and coining.